Nasirkhan294/azadi-hotel-landing-page/README.md

-# azadi-hotel-landing-page
+# Parsian Azadi Hotel Landing Page
-A sleek, responsive landing page for Parsian Azadi Hotel, highlighting luxury, comfort, and easy booking options.
-Perfect for showcasing web design with Bootstrap 5.
+A modern and elegant landing page for Parsian Azadi Hotel, showcasing its luxurious accommodations and premium services.
+Designed with responsiveness and user experience in mind, the page highlights the hotel's amenities, booking options, and unique appeal as a top choice for distinguished travelers.
+Perfect for demonstrating web design skills with Bootstrap 5 and custom styling.